Bostonhacks/bostonhacks-api/README.md

 Every time you update `prisma/schema.prisma`:
 - If you want to test changes but not add to migration history, use `npm run dbpush`.
   - This runs `npx prisma db push` which is only used for prototyping.
 When changes are final, `npx prisma migrate dev` (run by `npm run build:dev`) should be run.
 This adds them to the migration history as a permanent snapshot.
+- Update the Zod schemas within `app/database/Prisma.js` to add validation for the changes.

 Please do not add any sensitive keys/info to the public repository.
 All private keys/values should be placed in an `.env.*` or added to `.gitignore`.